HolocronFoundation/Communal.Network/README.md

   - Watch this https://docs.ipfs.io/guides/concepts/mfs/
 - Should editing be allowed?
 If so, allow via IPNS, if not then use hashes
 - Setup one of my servers to host content sent to C.N. until it grows

+## Misc notes

+These notes do not have a perfect home, but are important to the development of CN.

+### Channel Design Notes

+Channels need to be highly flexible - they will each need to exist in their unique formats.
+There also needs to be the ability to compile them into a "website" in a different fashion than the traditional feed layout - some channels are intended to last forever.

+Some initial channels follow below:
+- Wikidumps
+  - A very basic data feed, containing the latest wikidumps (initially English, later all if we recieve funding.)
+Late, could create a dWiki?
+- Feed
+  - A very basic feed, displaying items in order that they were sent.
+This is essentially the "unchanneled" communal network.
+Items are displayed in order, and anyone may make a post.
+- Vote
+  - A feed sorted based upon types of posts submitted weighted by votes.
+Initially one, but could later add subcategories
+- Gutenberg
+  - The most complex case, can be viewed in a feed form, highlighting the latest books, or could switch to a "library" form, which is searchable and browseable more like a traditional website